 There are many things that contractors have to deal with in their line of work, from safety concerns on the job to labor shortages during peak seasons to managing their own insurance coverage and regulatory compliance.

-In the modern legal landscape, contractors need to know about certificates of insurance services (COIs), which are official documents that help prove that someone has adequate liability insurance coverage from a valid insurance company.
+In the modern legal landscape, contractors need to know about certificates of insurance services (COIs), which are official documents that serve as proof that a contractor has adequate liability insurance coverage from a valid insurance company.

 Read on to learn more about what contractors and the people who hire them need to know about COIs.